The answer about Yeshua's birth can be found in Scripture:

 6. And it happened that while they were there, her days of pregnancy were fulfilled.
 7. And she bore him a firstborn son and wrapped him in swaddling clothes, and laid him in a manger because there was no room where they could lodge.
 8. At this time shepherds were there in that region were they were lodging and keeping watch there at night over their flocks.
 (AENT)

-Bethlehem is only about 5 miles from Jerusalem and so Y'shua was born there because was no room at the inn.
-The name Bethlehem means "House Of Bread", with the strong connotation of House Of Battle.
+Bethlehem is only about 5 miles from Jerusalem and so Y'shua was born there because was no room at any of the inns in either Jerusalem or Bethlehem.
+Yeshua had to be born in Bethlehem because the name Bethlehem means "House Of Bread", with the strong connotation of House Of Battle.
 And as we all know, Y'shua is the Bread of Life" (John 6:43-51).

 YHWH (Yahweh/The Creator) arranged for His divine Son to be born in His timing - as revealed in His Mo'edim - Biblical Feasts/Appointed Times; and that Son, Yeshua (which in Hebrew means "YHWH is Salvation"), has so far fulfilled the first FOUR of the SEVEN Biblical Feasts!
 One of the Feasts Yeshua fulfilled was His own birthday.
 Here's a brief summary of how we know this:

 There are 7 historical anchors to the date of the Messiah's birth which narrow the range of the birth to the first two weeks of September, 5 BCE (Gregorian proleptic calendar).
 This article does not provide the details but here are the 7 anchors:

 - Both Matthew and Luke agree that Yeshua was born in the last days of King Herod the Great

 - No significant astronomical events were observed prior to 7 BCE which would direct the Magi to the birth of the Messiah